Arc-Cloud/Team04-RISCV-Proj/README.md

 There's a `Zero` flag that connects to the control unit, which is high whenever the result from the ALU is zero.
 This is used for effecting branches.

 ### PC

+---

+The Program Counter (PC) module serves to control the instruction flow within the processor.
+The module includes a register to store the PC and combinational logic to determine the next PC value, labelled `PCNext`.

+Inputs to the PC module include:
+- `rst`: A reset input that sets the PC to a known start address when activated.
+- `clk`: The clock signal that coordinates the updating of the PC register.
+- `PCsrc`: A 2-bit signal that selects the next value of the PC.
+- `ALUResult`: The output from the ALU for computing jump addresses.
+- `ImmEXT`: An immediate value used to calculate the target address for branch instructions.

+The `PCNext` value is calculated using a case statement based on the `PCsrc` signal.
+If `PCsrc` is `00`, the PC is incremented by four for sequential instruction execution.
+If `PCsrc` is `01`, the PC is set to the sum of the current PC and `ImmEXT`, facilitating immediate branching.
+If `PCsrc` is `10`, the PC uses the ALU result, aligned to a 4-byte boundary, for jump instructions.

+The PC is updated with a sequential `always_ff` block that triggers on the positive edge of the clock or the reset signal.
+Upon reset, the PC is initialized to `32'hbfc00000`.
+Otherwise, it takes the value computed as `PCNext`.

+This provides the necessary control for sequential execution, branching, and jumping within the processor, supporting our diverse set of instructions.

 ### Control Unit